Dre Campbell Farm

 Many birds will snack on the caterpillars, especially when they leave the tent to feed.
 Attracting birds is also good if the caterpillar nests are in tall trees.

-Some bats will also eat caterpillars.
+Some bats may occasionally feed on caterpillars.
 Moreover, tiny wasps, such as the braconid wasp, lay their eggs inside caterpillars.
 The wasp larvae hatch and eat the caterpillar from the inside out.

 Other natural enemies may include ground beetles, predatory bugs, and parasitic flies and wasps.